 How does actually democracy work?

-How does actually democracy work?
-It have known it in Slovakia for years, however we came to the conclusion, that it differs from land to land a little bit.
+How does democracy actually work?
+It has been known in Slovakia for years, however, we came to the conclusion, that it differs from land to land a little bit.
 This was the topic discussed by our Slovak team and youngsters from another 4 EU countries and Turkey.
 We spent together 10 beautiful May days on the youth exchange All for Democracy in Romanian Aninoasa.

 You may now ask: "Romania?
 What would I do there?"
-Honestly, we hadn't known what to expect from this country before we visited it.
-Our sending organisation Youthfully Yours provided us much useful information, but it was up to us to discover Romanian life.
-The country looks very similar to Slovakia and although it has very beautiful nature, we wouldn't change it for our motherland.
-However we came to Romania to take part on the youth exchange and it was much more amazing than we had expected.
+Honestly, we didn't know what to expect from this country before we visited it.
+Our sending organization Youthfully Yours provided us much useful information, but it was up to us to discover Romanian life.
+The country looks very similar to Slovakia, although it has a very beautiful nature, we wouldn't change it for our motherland.
+However, we came to Romania to take part in the youth exchange and it was much more amazing than we had expected.

-Romanian Association Be You made our programme very interesting by a cultural visit.
-In the Town of Targoviste we met local authorities and discussed the upcoming EU elections.
-At the end of the youth exchange we even created a videocampaign to motivate young citizens and raise their participation in the EU elections.
+Romanian Association Be You made our program very interesting with the help of a cultural visit.
+In the Town of Targoviste, we met local authorities and discussed the upcoming EU elections.
+At the end of the youth exchange we even created a video campaign to motivate young citizens and raise their participation in the EU elections.

-This youth exchange gave me loads of positive energy, which I kept for a long time afer my comeback to Slovakia.
-I recommend you to take part on an similar youth exchange because it is a great opportunity to develop your soft skills and get to know to amazing people.
+This youth exchange gave me lots of positive energy, which I kept for a long time after my comeback to Slovakia.
+I recommend you to take part in a similar youth exchange because it is a great opportunity to develop your soft skills and to get to know amazing people.
 To that, you can taste the local cuisine and explore the beauties of Europe!